LisaLi525/Retail-Customer-Segmentation-Profile/README.md

 ## Contributing
 Contributions to enhance the project's functionality or performance are welcome.
 Please adhere to the project's structure and coding standards for new features or improvements.

-## License
-Specify the license under which this project is available, such as MIT, if applicable.